 Lili Golmohammadi is a designer, researcher and facilitator.
 Her interdisciplinary practice draws on a wide variety of media, methods and processes, including a close engagement with materials and embodied ways of knowing and learning through the use of performative, tactile and design-led approaches.

 Lili has a background in fashion design and trend forecasting, working with companies including Zara, Pull & Bear and WGSN.
 Her recent research has centred on design education, sustainability, trend forecasting and ageing and fashion.
 She has extensive experience devising and leading community-based arts projects, including a recent open-participation event at the Wellcome Collection exploring media representations of female ageing.
 Lili recently co-presented research on design methods for pedagogic practice in a symposium Designing Education: A Critical-Creative Practice at the BERA Annual Conference 2018.
 Her recent publications include a co-authored chapter in Teaching Fashion Studies – Pedagogy and Practice (2018, Kent Ed.).

-Lili’s current research interests include critical design, design education and digital technologies in health and wellbeing.
-She is an RSA Fellow, a Research Assistant at Goldsmiths University and an Associate Lecturer at London College of Fashion.
-She is currently also a PhD student attached to the IN-TOUCH project at University College London, her research exploring the relationships between loneliness, touch, digital technologies and the elderly.
+Lili’s current research interests include critical design, design education and digital touch communication technologies.
+She is a Research Assistant at Goldsmiths University and an Associate Lecturer at London College of Fashion, and is also a PhD student attached to the IN-TOUCH project at University College London, her research exploring the relationships between loneliness, touch and technology.